 To improve your case, your tax attorney may recommend paying any taxes that are assessed.
 Being proactive in making these payments can demonstrate to the IRS that you want to make amends.
 If you are found innocent after the investigation into the tax fraud charges, and you owe less than what you paid, you will receive a refund from the IRS.

 Contact an Attorney

-If you are charges with tax evasion, call Ayar Law at 800.571.7175 to receive free, no-obligation advice from a tax attorney.
+If you are charged with tax evasion, contact Ayar Law at 800.571.7175 to receive free, no-obligation advice from a tax attorney.